 scholarship and publications

 Robin is a researcher, published author, and speaker.
-Her work explores democratic choral pedagogy, learner-centered teaching, the influence of peer learning communities on conductor growth, social and emotional learning in the choral classroom, choral music as a conduit for societal change, gender and women’s studies, and spiritual dimensions of choral singing.
+Her work explores democratic choral pedagogy, learner-centered teaching, critical thinking in the applied voice studio, the influence of peer learning communities on conductor growth, social and emotional learning in the choral classroom, choral music as a conduit for societal change, gender and women’s studies, and spiritual dimensions of choral singing.

 DOCTORAL DISSERTATION